Markus Kellermann Founder & CEO

 Most AI meeting assistants were built for Windows first, then ported to Mac as an afterthought.
 That's why so many feel sluggish, drain battery, or lack basic macOS integration.

-My top recommendation?
-Start with Convo if you want real-time help during meetings—it's the most Mac-native tool I tested and the only one that actually helps you in the moment, not just afterward.
-If you just need clean meeting notes, Granola is a close second with its beautiful design.
+My top recommendation: start with Convo if you want real-time help during meetings.
+It's the only tool I tested that combines bot-free Mac capture, live in-call suggestions, cross-meeting memory, and document upload in one app.
+If you only need clean meeting notes after the call, Granola is a close second with its beautiful design.
+For everyone else, the trade-offs in the table above should point you to the right pick.

 Whatever you choose, make sure it has a native Mac app.
 Browser-based tools and Electron wrappers just don't cut it for Mac users who care about their experience.